naayaaa/Age-Gender-Pred/readme.md

 # Age Gender Prediction

-This repository is used for finding and predicting from an image one or multiple human's gender and age(confidence scores provided for both age and gender).
+This repository is used for finding and predicting from an image one or multiple human's gender and age(confidence scores provided for both age and gender). **94% acc** for gender and **MAE of 4.2** for age can be achieved after just 32 epochs of training.